hiba-py/River-water-quality/part-two-features - Task C (river).md

 - how you implemented this feature
 - choices you made and why

-## 2. Include Count, High, and Low Readings: Water Quality Report
+## 2. Include Count, High, and Low Readings: Water Quality Report [CURRENTLY WORKING]
 Replace me with an outline of:

 - how you implemented this feature